CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 **Comments regarding the sample code provided through the mbed compiler**

-Feel free at this stage to look again at the sample code provided with the mbed compiler.
+Feel free at this stage to look again at the sample code provided with the mbed compiler:
+:ref:`i2c-sample-code`

-You will recognise similar operations.
+You will recognise similar operations to transform the buffer into a number.
-However, because the code uses int (32 bits by default) instead of int16_t, the sign bit is not at the right position, and the sign manipulation has to be done carefully as a result.
+However, because the code uses int (32 bits by default) instead of int16_t, the sign bit is not at the right position, and the conversion has to be done carefully as a result.
-This code also creates the string array digit by digit rather than using the printf function.
+On the bright side, bitwise operations on signed integers are not always well defined and this code is more likely to work on a broader set of platforms.

-Finally, it only uses 9 bits on the data, as the shift "tempval >>= 7" destroys the values of D1 and D0, hence the 0.5 degree precision in the test code.
+Moreover, the mbed code only uses 9 bits on the data, as the shift "tempval >>= 7" destroys the values of D1 and D0, hence the 0.5 degree precision, most likely to ensure compatibility with older sensors operating with 9-bit precision.

-We encourage you to use the method explained above to record and display temperature data.
+Note that the mbed code creates the string array digit by digit rather than using the printf function.

-Note that a string is an array of bytes representing text characters according to what is called the `ascii table <https://www.asciitable.com/>`_.
+A string is an array of bytes representing text characters according to what is called the `ascii table <https://www.asciitable.com/>`_.
 The characters "0" to "9" corresponds to values 30 to 39 in hexadecimal representation.
 So "k + 0x30" represents the ascii value of the character corresponding to the digit value k, with 0<=k<=9.

+We encourage you to use the method explained above (using the 16-bit integer) to record and display temperature data.

 In the next (and final) section, you will be given a code to test the interrupt mode of the sensor.